 Getting To, From, and Around Banff by Bike

-Bike the Legacy Trail from the Travel Alberta Visitor Centre in Canmore (22.4 km one way), Valley View Day Use (13.1 km one way), or Cascade Ponds (6.1 km one way).
+Bike the Legacy Trail from the Travel Alberta Visitor Centre in Canmore (22.4 km one way), Valley View Day Use (13.1 km one way), or Cascade Ponds (6.1 km one way) to Banff.
 Click the Google Maps pins for directions.
-The paved bike trail is super scenic and can be quite busy in summer, so use your bell when youโd like to pass people!
+The paved bike trail is super scenic and can be quite busy in summer, so use your bell when you’d like to pass people – and pass on the left.

 Bike the Bow Valley Trail

 Another popular cycling route is from Banff Train Station Parking Lot (free parking) to Johnston Canyon via Vermilion Lakes Drive and Bow Valley Trail.
-Itโs 25 km one way.
-Ride the road without cars from May 1 to June 25, and September 1 to October 2, 2023.
+It’s 25 km one way.
+Ride the road without cars from May 1 to June 25, and August 30 to September 30, 2024.

 Read about our experience here: e-bike the Bow Valley Parkway and Hike Johnston Canyon.